codebyh/general-writings/finance/RuleOne.md

 5. Free Cash flow (FCF or Cash) growth rate

 All the Big Five should be equal to or greater than 10% per for last 10 years.

+Chapter 5: The Big Five Numbers
+*Return on Investment Capital (ROIC)* is a rate of return a business makes on the cash it invests in itself every year.
+It's a measure of how effectively a company uses the money (borrowed or owned) invested in its operations.
+As such, it's also an  indicator of how effectively a company's Management team is at using the money invested in its operations.
+Example: Lemonade stand takes $200 and earns $300.
+Profit = $100, ROIC = 100/200 = 50% return.

+We want to see a long history of great ROIC - at least 10% per year for the last 10 year's average.
+And we don't want to see ROIC going down, we want to see it *going up or at least staying the same*.  while it's acceptable to just focus on the 10 year average, it's best to look at three numbers for ROIC:
+(1) the 10-year average
+(2) the past 5 years average
+(3) the last year's average
+Having all three ROIC numbers gives a better sense of how a company is doing.

+The FOUR Growth Rates
+We also need to know that the business is growing for the benefit of us, the owners.
+These numbers tell us how much the business is growing each year over the previous year and, if they are consistent, give us a huge clue to what rate of growth we should expect in the future.
+This is critical to figuring out what this business is worth today.

+For that information, we have to look at four growth rates:
+(1) sales growth rate
+Sales are the total dollars the business took in from selling whatever widgets and digits it sells.
+Also referred to as "top line" (number) as it's located on the top line in financial reports about the business (specifically, on the income statement).
+Example: Lemonade stand make $1000 of sales in Year-2.
+Sales grew from $300 to $1000, rate = 1000/300 = 3.33 => this means sales were same (first 1) + we get another 2.33 or 233% growth rate.
+If year-5 sales are $3000, sales grew from $1000 to $3000, rate =   3000/1000 = 3.0 => 1 + 2 or 20% growth rate [???
+25%]

+(2) earnings per share (EPS) growth rate

+(3) equity growth rate
+(4) free cash growth rate

+Get Data frm: Yahoo, MSN,